Law Society Of BC Lawyer Lookup

 As a matter of fact, there is.

-Identification is the basic information that you provide to your lawyer about yourself, such as your name and address.
+Identification is the basic information that you provide to your lawyers about yourself, such as your name and address.

 Verification ensures your lawyer confirms that you are who your ID states you are.